 Have you been trained in this service?

-I have been trained in 2 different methods: England’s LVL Enhance and the Australian Elleebana Lash Lift.
+All Beau Visage staff is trained for any service they perform.
+Andrea has been trained in 2 different methods: England’s LVL Enhance and the Australian Elleebana Lash Lift.

 How is this treatment any different than a lash perm?